 - He accepted a job that required him to be interviewed at Headquarters, but the position was at a satellite office.
 When he arrived, his name wasn’t on the building security register, and no one knew he was coming.
 He sat in the lobby for three hours, waiting for somebody to take him up.

-- For six weeks, the new worker didn’t have access to all the systems he required to do his work due to bureaucracy and many red tapes.
+- For six weeks, the new worker didn’t have access to all the systems he required to do his work due to bureaucracy and many red tape.

 - On her first day at work at a high-end fashion magazine, a new hire was given a detailed reprimand by her new supervisor for a minor blunder.

-- The organization has no defined procedure or workflow, and none of the employees want to share information about how they perform their daily jobs.
+- The organization has no defined procedure or workflow, and no employees want to share information about their daily jobs.
 This isn’t a brand-new firm (like a startup), but rather one that has been around for a long time.

-- The new personnel was not informed who he was expected to report to or where he was meant to report.
+- The new personnel was not informed whom he was expected to report or where he was meant to report.
 The position did not correspond to the job description and was not what had been mentioned during the interview.

 - When the new employee arrived on his first day, HR was entirely unprepared.
 The laptop for the new employee has yet to come, the desk space has yet to be assigned or cleared away, and the employee’s card is still being processed.

 A new employee cannot learn about the company’s passion and culture through a guidebook; they must experience it firsthand.
-With proper onboarding, they can understand the ropes in a connected, practical setting.
+They can understand the ropes in a connected, practical setting with proper onboarding.
 Gradual independence should be promoted, and the introduction will make it much simpler to let them work independently.